Water skiing: Ski racing

 Water ski racing consists of 1 or 2 skiers per boat who race around a set course behind boats set up for this type of event.
 It can occur in a 'circle' or lap format type racing or on river courses offering longer distances and higher speeds.
 Races can be timed events such as 20 minute races and up to 1 hour or on courses where race distance can be over 100 km in length.

 Speeds vary by classes but can reach up to 200 km/h.
 Boats can be inboards or outboards and are generally between 19 and 21 feet in length.
 Outboards are commonly 300HP and Inboards around 1,300HP (majority are turbocharged).

 Current format world championship racing involves men's and women's open (unrestricted), and men's and women formula 2 (limited to single rig, 300 hp outboards, as well as junior classes for under 17's.
 The World Championships are held every 2 years with the most recent being 2019 in Vichy, France.

-Major events include the Southern 80 (Echuca Victoria Australia), the Diamond Race (Viersel Belgium), the Catalina ski race (Long Beach CA USA), and the Bridge to Bridge (Sydney Australia).
+Major events include the Southern 80 (Echuca Victoria Australia), the Diamond Race (Viersel Belgium), the Catalina ski race (Long Beach CA United States), and the Bridge to Bridge (Sydney Australia).
 Races can have anywhere from 10 boats to 150 boats competing (grouped by engine size and age classes).